bsc-pm/nanos6/README.md

 ## NUMA support

 Nanos6 includes NUMA support based on three main components: an allocation/deallocation API, a data tracking system and a locality-aware scheduler.
 When allocating memory using the nanos6 NUMA API, we annotate in our directory the location of the data.
 Then, when a task becomes ready, we check where is each of the data dependences of the task, and schedule the task to be run in the NUMA node with a greater share of its data.
-The NUMA support can be handled through the `numa.tracking` configuration varible:
+The NUMA support can be handled through the `numa.tracking` configuration variable:
 * `numa.tracking = "on"`: Enables the NUMA support.
 * `numa.tracking = "off"`: Disables the NUMA support.
 * `numa.tracking = "auto"`: The NUMA support is enabled in the first allocation done using the Nanos6 NUMA API.
 If no allocation is done, the support is never enabled.